Deanna Gordon

 Deanna Frazier Gordon (born August 23, 1969) is an American politician and audiologist serving as a Republican member of the Kentucky House of Representatives from Kentucky's 81st House district.
 Her district includes part of Madison County.

 Background

-Frazier Gordon earned a Bachelor of Science degree in communication disorders from Eastern Kentucky University in 1991, Master of Arts in communication disorders from the University of Cincinnati, and Doctor of Audiology from the A.T.
+Gordon earned a Bachelor of Science degree in communication disorders from Eastern Kentucky University in 1991, Master of Arts in communication disorders from the University of Cincinnati, and Doctor of Audiology from the A.T.
 Still University School of Health Sciences in 2006.

-Prior to entering politics, Frazier Gordon worked as an audiologist for the American Academy of Audiology and the Academy of Doctors of Audiology.
-Frazier Gordon is also the founder of Bluegrass Hearing Clinic., LLC in Manchester, Kentucky.
+Prior to entering politics, Gordon worked as an audiologist for the American Academy of Audiology and the Academy of Doctors of Audiology.
+Gordon is also the founder of Bluegrass Hearing Clinic., LLC in Manchester, Kentucky.